Do Lithium Batteries Require a Safety Data Sheet?

 OSHA Hazard Communication Plan for Lithium Battery Fire Safety

 A lithium battery can have one or more lithium cells that are electrically connected.
-Heat released during cell failure can damage nearby cells, releasing more heat in a chain reaction known as a thermal runaway.
+The heat released during cell failure can damage nearby cells, releasing more heat in a chain reaction known as a thermal runaway.
 The high energy density of lithium batteries makes them more susceptible to these reactions.

 Due to the prevalence of lithium battery fires, OSHA issued a safety alert with guidelines on the training and safe use of lithium batteries that should be included in a hazard communication plan: